mikemix/jekyll-now/_posts/2018-07-06-conditional-xdebug-breakpoints-in-phpstorm.md

 ---
 layout: post
-title: Conditional breakpoints in Xdebug with phpStorm
+title: Conditional Xdebug breakpoints in phpStorm
 ---

 How many times did you modify that big loop of yours just to make phpStorm enter a debugging session in the right time?